A 20 gallon fish tank or aquarium is perfect for new aquarists; it’s large enough to have a nice selection of fish, yet small enough to maintain.

 These tanks are often sold as part of a tank kit, which makes it easier for beginners as they don’t need to worry about what other equipment is needed.

 Most people don’t realize that the larger the tank, the easier it is to keep the water levels stable (a common problem most beginners have).

 As well as making a great beginner aquarium tank, these tanks also make the perfect quarantine for separating new fish.
 Or they can be used as a hospital tank when you need to treat fish away from the community tank.

 20 gallon tanks are also ideal for seasoned aquarists with years of experience – they can be used to set up small biotope tanks, or they might be used as breeding tanks due to their perfect size.

 Most 20 gallon aquariums are longer in length than they are in height and width.
 The typical dimensions are 24(L) x 12(W) x 16” (H).

 The two most common types of tanks are the above rectangular shape or a cube shape and they come in acrylic or glass.

 Best Starter Kit: Tetra 20 Gallon Aquarium Kit

-This complete aquarium kit includes a 20 gallon aquarium, a hood with integrated led lights, a heater and a filter.
+This complete aquarium kit includes a 20 gallon aquarium, a hood with integrated led light, a heater and a filter.

 It also includes four artificial plants which are great for beginners who would like to experience keeping fish before delving into the world of caring for live plants too.